sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Eh, I'll pass."
 His eyes continued scanning the contract in front of him before, seemingly satisfied, he lowered it and gave a nod.
 "Yer showin' a different side wi' this, but I cannae find a problem with it."

-"*I may have complicated feelings on the brat, but let me put it this way.
-I believe it's fair to say we all lose something if she goes.*"
+"*I may have complicated feelings on the brat, but let me put it this way - I believe it's fair to say we all lose something if she goes.*"

 "I'll agree on that," DJ Grooves said with a nod.